afshinrahmati/Nest-sqlite-crud/README.md

 ## exclude
 when user create and we return all data in response(serialize,transformer Data) we dont show password and we should use @Eclude in class class-transformer step2 ==> we can handel with custom.
-1) create folder interceptors 2)create file serialize.intercepteor.ts
+1) create folder interceptors 2)create file serialize.intercepteor.ts import {
+  UseInterceptors,
+  NestInterceptor,
+  ExecutionContext,
+  CallHandler,
+} from '@nestjs/common';

+## RX Js
+that meanf handdel you thread or eventloop. instanece